Sexual assault affects everyone, either directly or through the experiences of those we care about.

 - Preparing an annual report of its findings and corrective actions.

 Also, in compliance with Section 115.89 of the PREA Standards, the Bonneville County Jail shall make aggregated sexual abuse data readily available to the public at least annually.
-This data can be found by clicking here.

 The Jail Administrator, or designee, will issue an annual report assessing our corrective action progress in addressing sexual abuse.
-This report can be found by clicking here.